CanDIG/hostseq-portal-tyk-configs/middleware/README.md

 ## Deployment of API services that are used in frontend apps

+No middleware is required if the frontend apps can correctly include `session_id` as its Authentication header when making API requests.

+This may not always be possible because by default, the `session_id` cookie is set to `httponly`.
+You may remove the `httponly` attribute from the `session_id` cookie, in which case, it will be available for use to JavaScript.

-You should specify `BackendAuthMiddleware.js` as the pre-middleware.
-The purpose of this middleware is to correctly parse out the `session_id` cookie from the browser requests.
+Otherwise, you should specify `BackendAuthMiddleware.js` as the pre-middleware.
+The purpose of this middleware is to correctly parse out the `session_id` cookie from the browser request headers.

-This middleware can be omitted if the frontend apps correctly include the `session_id` as the `Authentication` header when making API requests, this may not be possible, if the `session_id` cookie is set to `HttpOnly`, which would make it unavailble to client-side JavaScript.

 ## Deployment of frontend applications